threefoldtecharchive/0-templates/templates/s3/README.md

 - `namespaces`: list of Namespace, this is set by the template
 - `minioLogin`: minio web login
 - `minioPassword`: minio web password, minimum 8 characters
-- `minioUrl`: the minio web url, this is set by the template.
+- `minioUrls`: the minio web urls, this is set by the template.

 Nic:
 - `id`: zerotier network id or vxlan id.